 Starting a big data project inherently comes with questions.
 What are the goals of the project?
 What should you know about your data?
 And where do you begin?
-You’ll want to know these answers to start before you dive in.
-To break it down further Level Alum, Paula Muñoz, joined us at our recent event, Understanding the Lifecycle of a Data Analysis Project, and outlined the process.
+Level Alum, Paula Muñoz, joined us at our recent event to talk through her process, and outlined the steps analysts take when working through data projects:

 Step 1: Understanding the Business Issues